History of TLSN as of 04/11/2025 and Grants issued

 TLSN Grants Have Helped:

-5. The wife of one Longhorn football player who qualified for reasons that will remain private.
+4) The wife of one Longhorn football player, who qualified for reasons that will remain private.

-6. Over the last decade, longhorn baseball player Pat Brown has suffered severe health issues.
+5) A Longhorn baseball player who, over the last decade, has suffered severe health issues.

-TLSN wants to help more who qualify for assistance.
+TLSN wants to help more people who qualify for assistance.
 Please spread the word about the TLSN mission!
-It is a compassionate and worthy cause assisting those who have built the Longhorn brand.
+It is a compassionate and worthy cause that assists those who have built the Longhorn brand.